 Russ Blenkinsop (1983 Scholar)

 Russ has worked as Finance Director for over three decades in the private, public and third sector.
-Starting out as a student apprentice with Courtaulds plc he started work in Nottingham, remained in the Textile industry and was seconded to Liberty Fabrics Inc for six years in the beautiful Charlottesville, Virginia.
+Starting out as a sponsored graduate with Courtaulds plc he started work in Nottingham, remained in the Textile industry and was seconded to Liberty Fabrics Inc for six years in the beautiful Charlottesville, Virginia.
 He then worked for Bell Fruit Games in Lenton, Nottingham before working for two local Housing Associations (Acis Group based in Lincolnshire and Spirita based in Nottingham).

 A keen sportsman, Russ was cofounder and chairman of Lowdham Colts Football Club, a thriving local junior football club.
 He is also a regular team player at Magdala Lawn Tennis Club and was until recently a part time sailor at Notts County Sailing Club.
 Russ lives in Lowdham with his wife Liz who he met through the scholarship in 1983.
 His children, Alex and Rhian, now both live in Boston.